doblerone/QA-DKRZ_FPSCONV/README.rst

 Getting Started
 ===============

-The recommendated way to install QA-DKRZ is to use the conda package manager.
+The recommended way to install QA-DKRZ is by the conda package manager.
 External tables and programs are downloaded at run-time, when needed for dedicated projects.